data-gymnasia/courses/README.md

 are used as function names in `functions.ts` when exporting the setup code for every section.

-The [server directory](server) contains a simplified version of Mathigon's web server.
-It is used for local testing, but should not usually be modified.

 ## Markdown features

 ### Structure